One of the most important decisions you can make about your KiwiSaver account is how your money is invested.

 - Income Assets; cash and fixed interest investments

 It’s not surprising you might not be in the most appropriate fund for you - especially if it’s your first investment, as choosing a fund can be daunting.

-To put it simply, the mix of investments (or assets) you choose for your KiwiSaver, should align with;
+To put it simply, the mix of investments (or assets) you choose for your KiwiSaver account, should align with;

 - Your investing timeframe

 - Your risk appetite

 If your KiwiSaver account is invested too conservatively you could potentially be missing out on thousands of dollars in retirement.

 The idea of risk versus return is a commonly referred to principle of investing.
 The more risk you take, the higher your potential returns may be in the long term.
 This can also mean there is an increased chance of suffering an investment loss in the short-term.
 The longer your investment timeframe, the more risk you may be comfortable taking.
 This could mean an investment strategy that consists of more growth assets, such as shares may be appropriate.
 We think growth assets are important, as most KiwiSaver members have a long time to save for their retirement.
 Historically, investing in growth assets has produced better long-term returns than investing in other asset classes.